 IRAS will not handle matters which are not related to tax evasion, e.g. personal or internal disputes among business partners, commercial disputes between private parties.

 You may request for a reward in relation to the information and/or documents you have provided.
 A reward based on 15% of the tax recovered, capped at $100,000, would be given if the information and/or documents you provided lead to a recovery of tax that would otherwise have been lost.

-You must not have participated, involved, assisted, abetted or “planned and initiated” the tax evasion or tax fraud.
-You must also not have provided false or misleading information to IRAS.
+To be eligible for the reward, you must not have participated, involved, assisted, abetted or “planned and initiated” the tax evasion/tax fraud or provided false or misleading information to IRAS.